-A manager from the lead agency should ensure that a case conference is convened, chaired and minutes taken (see local guidance for chairing arrangements).
+A manager from the lead agency should ensure that where required a case conference is convened, chaired and a record is taken (see local guidance for chairing arrangements).

 In large scale enquiries a more senior / independent person may take the chair.
 The investigating officer will submit a report summarising the findings of the enquiry / assessment and will attend the case conference.
 Any reports made to date will be available to the meeting and will form the basis of discussion.
 Confidentiality arrangements relating to the reports should be clearly defined by the chair.
 Reports should not be shared with people who did not attend the conference without express permission of the chair.

 Wherever possible the adult should be involved and assisted to participate in the case conference.
 It is essential that the adult is given information about the purpose of the conference in advance, and who will be there.
-In some cases, in order to meet the access and communication needs of the adult (for example if specialist facilities are needed), a separate protection plan meeting could be held in a different venue.
-Such a meeting should be held on a date as close to the case conference as possible.
+There should be consideration of the venue that the meeting will be held in terms of any access needs or communication needs to give the adult the best opportunity to attend.

 In some cases the conference will be divided into two parts where: